EricWhooo/Bootcamp_EDA/README.md

 # Bootcamp_EDA

-The EDA analysis of the course Data Bootcamp
+The EDA analysis project from the course Data Bootcamp